 Wikipedia states, “By chance, Jokichi Takamine, the Japanese chemist who discovered adrenaline, was in Washington with Mr. Midzuno, the Japanese consul to New York City, on April 8.
 Informed of a plan to plant Japanese cherry trees along the Speedway, Takamine asked if Mrs. Taft would accept an additional 2000 trees, while Midzuno suggested that the trees be given in the name of Tokyo.
 The town of Biei in Hokkaido, Japan.
 Pseudanthium.
 "Flower head" redirects here.

-From late April to early May a few acres of woodlands are covered by a splendid carpet of wild bluebell hyacinths.
-Photo by: Raimund Linke.
 Forest overgrown with wild garlic in Kaiserstuhl, Germany.
 Lake Tekapo in New Zealand.
-Random photo Submit your photo Stumble Thru landscape photography Tags: lake.
+Random photo Submit your photo Stumble Thru landscape photography Tags: lake new zealand.